aaltsys/doc-newwares/inventory/02_inventory.rst

 Units of Measure
 =============================

-Product inventory is measured by countable contents (CONTENT), which may be accumulated into handling units (UNIT), and subdivided into inner elements (INNER).
+Product inventory is measured by countable packages (PACKAGE), which may be accumulated into handling units (UNIT), and subdivided into inner elements (INNER).
 The basis for inventory counts or measures is specified with Units of Measure (UOMs) particular to each product.
 For further reference, see this Table of Industry Standard :ref:`uom-list`.

-The classic case of inventory is a pallet (unit) of cartons (content), with each carton uniformly filled with inner packs or eaches.
-Products deviate from this ideal configuration, and so the dimensional analysis of UNIT, CONTENT, and INNER, along with weights and measures, must be entered separately for each product.
+The classic case of inventory is a pallet (unit) of cartons (packages), with each carton uniformly filled with inner packs or eaches.
+Products deviate from this ideal configuration, and so the dimensional analysis of UNIT, PACKAGE, and INNER, along with weights and measures, must be entered separately for each product.
 Further, the inventory of lots and units of a product may deviate from the product definition, and so inventory documents must record the exact counts